soham-amburle/Amazon-Global-E-Commerce-Enterprise-Intelligence-Suite-Power-BI-/6. Inventory & Supply Chain Management (Dashboard 6)/README.md

-# Operations & Fulfilment Monitoring Dashboard
+# Inventory & Supply Chain Management Dashboard

 **Organization:** Amazon (Simulated Enterprise E-Commerce Model)
 **Tool:** Power BI
 **Dataset:** Synthetic Global E-Commerce Dataset – 100,000 Transaction Records
-**Dashboard Focus:** Operational Efficiency, Fulfilment Performance, Delivery Tracking, Cost Monitoring, and Regional Analysis
+**Dashboard Focus:** Inventory Management, Supply Chain Efficiency, Fulfilment Cost Analysis, Delivery Performance, and Return Monitoring
-**Date:** 01 March 2026
+**Date:** 26 – 28 February 2026
 **Created by:** Soham S. Amburle

 ---

 ## Overview

-The **Operations & Fulfilment Monitoring Dashboard** provides an executive and operational view of logistics and fulfilment performance within a global e-commerce business model inspired by Amazon.
-Built using a synthetic dataset of 100,000 transaction-level records, this dashboard focuses on monitoring order volume, delivery performance, return and cancellation rates, fulfilment cost efficiency, and regional operational effectiveness.
+The **Inventory & Supply Chain Management Dashboard** provides an executive and operational view of inventory movement, fulfilment efficiency, delivery reliability, and cost management within a global e-commerce business model inspired by Amazon.
+Built using a synthetic dataset of 100,000 transaction-level records, this dashboard focuses on monitoring inventory trends, product category distribution, delivery performance across countries, fulfilment cost allocation, and order status distribution.

-The primary objective of this dashboard is to help executive leadership, operations managers, and supply chain teams answer key strategic questions:
+The primary objective of this dashboard is to help executive leadership, supply chain managers, and operations teams answer strategic questions:

-- What is the total order volume and throughput over time?
+- What is the total order volume and quantity sold over time?
-- How efficient are delivery operations and are orders delivered on time?
+- How efficient are fulfilment operations and what is the cost per order?
-- Which regions incur higher fulfilment costs?
+- Which product categories incur higher fulfilment costs?
+- What are the delivery performance trends across countries?
-- What are the trends in returns and cancellations?
+- What is the trend of returns and reverse logistics issues?
-- How does operational performance vary by customer segment, product category, or sales channel?
+- How does operational performance vary by product, region, or sales channel?

-By combining executive KPI monitoring, trend analysis, geographic mapping, interactive filtering, and narrative storytelling, the dashboard delivers a comprehensive and executive-ready operational view.
+By combining executive KPI monitoring, trend analysis, cost distribution, and interactive filtering, the dashboard delivers a comprehensive and executive-ready operational view.

 ---

 ## Business Storyline & Analytical Flow

-### 1. Executive Operations Snapshot – KPI Cards
+### 1. Executive Supply Chain Snapshot – KPI Cards

 Seven KPI cards provide a high-level summary of operational performance:

 - **Total Orders**
+- **Total Quantity Sold**
 - **Total Fulfilment Cost**
 - **Fulfilment Cost per Order**
 - **Average Delivery Time (Days)**
 - **On-Time Delivery %**
 - **Return Rate %**
-- **Cancellation Rate %**

-These KPIs establish immediate visibility into order scale, operational efficiency, cost effectiveness, and delivery performance.
+These KPIs establish immediate visibility into order scale, inventory efficiency, cost control, and delivery reliability.

 ---